An Overview of Diffusion Models

 According to Anderson equation7, the reverse of a diffusion process is also a diffusion process, running backwards in time and given by the reverse-time SDE:

-Be careful, The equivalent relationship does not mean that the result obtained by solving equation \ref{eq:26} is the same as that obtained by solving equation \ref{eq:27}.
+Be careful, the equivalence does not mean that the result obtained by solving equation \ref{eq:26} is the same as that obtained by solving equation \ref{eq:27}.
 Instead, it means that, for any time step $t$, the result obtained by solving equation \ref{eq:26} (denoted as $x_t^1$) has the same marginal probability density as the result obtained by solving equation \ref{eq:27} (denoted as $x_t^2$), i,e. $x_t^1 \sim p(x_t)$ and $x_t^2 \sim p(x_t)$.

 Advantage: Thanks to the probability-flow ODE formulation, one can generate samples by integrating a deterministic ODE instead of simulating the full stochastic differential equation.
 Because the ODE trajectory is fully determined by its initial value, it’s easier to debug and often requires fewer function evaluations than the corresponding SDE sampler—so sampling via the ODE can be substantially faster.
 By contrast, SDE sampling injects fresh noise at each step, which naturally induces greater randomness (and thus diversity) in the generated outputs.